wttech/acm/README.md

 # AEM Content Manager (ACM)

-ACM is a powerful tool designed to streamline your workflow and enhance productivity with an intuitive interface and robust features.
+ACM (AEM Content Manager) is a powerful tool designed to streamline your workflow and enhance productivity with an intuitive interface and robust features.
+It automates bulk content modifications and permission management, making it an ideal solution for tasks like content migration and managing permissions at scale.
+ACM provides an IDE-like experience with code completion, auto-import, and on-the-fly compilation.

+It works seamlessly across AEM on-premise, AMS, and AEMaaCS environments.

 <img src="docs/screenshot-dashboard.png" width="640" alt="ACM Dashboard">